ClodaghMurphy/pandsproject2019/README.md

 - the lowermost end of each box is quartile 1, the uppermost represents quartile 3
 - the second quartile (the median) is the line inside the box.
 - the circles that appear on the plot for "sepal width in cm" indicate data that is outside the median, unusual recordings compared to the majority of the data
-- a compact box indicates less variation in the values, as shown in the data relating to iris sepals.  (image below, see point xii)
+- a compact box indicates less variation in the values, as shown in the data relating to iris sepals while the petal lenght can very from approx 1,5 cm to 5 cm.
 I have written scripts that display univariate (single variable) and multivariate (two or more variables) versions of boxplots<br>

 x.
 Histograms represent one variable in a visualisation (different from a bar chart which relates two!).
 Using matplotlib, it is a very simple command to create a histogram and this is the philosophy behind the library - "make easy things easy and hard things possible".  <br>

 xi I used matplotlib to plot a scattermatrix displays all the fields on both x and y axis, so it's a lot of information in one image.
 The variables are represented in both scatterplots and histograms.
-A scattermatrix provides an overview that shows connections between the data and is used to identify structured relationships between types of data. xii.
+A scattermatrix provides an overview that shows connections between the data and is used to identify structured relationships between types of data.

+xii.
 The analysis I have detailed so far is considered to be exploring the data using "descriptive statistics", it's a starting point to help understand the data by summarising what you have (as opposed to making predictions or inferential statistics).<br>Important statistics to set out are what is normal (central) and what is at the outermost ranges (variability, spread, deviation).
 A box plot can provide a lot of these statistics in one image i.e., the boxes are what is central while the outlier circles represent the deviations.